k80trombetta/PrivacyPreservingMachineLearning/README.md

 The implementation uses Scikit-Learn's Random Forest Classifier and Random Forest Regressor and tests models with varying ratios of "teachers" and "students" to find which model configuration consistently makes predictions with the highest accuracy.

-This project uses Laplacian Noise, and data analytics tools to compare the varying degree of model accuracies, and in addition, relates noise to those results.
+This project uses Laplacian Noise and data analytics tools to compare the varying degree of model accuracies, and in addition, relates noise to those results.

 # Research